Yoros Castle: Present day

 The ruins of the citadel and its surrounding walls still exist, although the mosque, most of the towers and other structures have been lost.
-Greek inscriptions remain carved on the walls o this day, along with the symbol of the Palaiologos family, who ruled Byzantium until its fall.
+Greek inscriptions remain carved on the walls to this day, along with the symbol of the Palaiologos family, who ruled Byzantium until its fall.

 Yoros Castle and the village of Anadolu Kavağı make a popular day trip from the centre of Istanbul.
 From 2018 to 2021 excavations were carried out at the castle but it is now open to the public again.

-Much of the area surrounding the castle is in the hands of the Turkish military and closed to visitors.
+The surroundings of the castle are a military area and closed to visitors.